wavefrontHQ/docs/pages/doc/ts_rawpercentile.md

 <td>Expression describing the set of time series to estimate the specified percentile for. </td></tr>
 <tr>
 <td>metrics&vert;sources&vert;sourceTags&vert;pointTags&vert;&lt;pointTagKey&gt;</td>
-<td>Optional 'group by' parameter for organizing the time series into subgroups and then estimating the specified percentile for each subgroup.
+<td>Optional <code>group by</code> parameter for organizing the time series into subgroups and then estimating the specified percentile for each subgroup.
 Use one or more parameters to group by metric names, source names, source tag names, point tag names, values for a particular point tag key, or any combination of these items.
 Specify point tag keys by name.</td>
 </tr>
 </tbody>